tobiaswright/awareness-color-data/README.md

 # awareness-color-data
-Dataset of hexadecimal codes for cuases
+Dataset of html color names for causes